spilman6/courses/pages/version-control-essentials/cli-navigation.md

 Before we start using Git, let's take a moment to look at some basic commands you will need to know to navigate the command line.
 The command line interface (CLI) is a text-based interface that allows you to interact with your computer using commands.

 If you are using MacOS or Linux, use the Terminal.
-If you are using Windows, use PowerShell.
+If you are using Windows, use the Command Prompt.
 If you are using Visual Studio Code, you can use the integrated terminal.

-> [!NOTE] If you have experience using command line tools, specifically `ls`, `cd`, and `mkdir`, you can skip directly to [Exercise 1](#exercise-1).
+> [!NOTE] If you have experience using command line tools, specifically `ls/dir`, `cd`, and `mkdir`, you can skip directly to [Exercise 1](#exercise-1).

 Here are some basic commands you will need to know:

-- `ls`: List the files and folders in the current directory (folder).
+- `ls/dir`: List the files and folders in the current directory (folder).
+The command prompt uses `dir` and the terminal uses `ls`, but for the most part they work the same way.

 - `cd`: Change directories.
 For example, `cd MyProject` will take you to the myProject folder, assuming it exists in the current directory.
 You can also use `cd ..` to go up to the parent directory, or `cd ~` to go to your home directory.
 You can also combine them with slashes to navigate to a specific directory, such as `cd ~/../Joe/Desktop`, which will take you to the Desktop folder for the user Joe (assuming that user exists).